 Millet is a general term used to categorize a wide range of small-seeded cereals.
 Proso millet (Panicum miliaceum L.), is thought to be one of the earliest cultivated grains, likely preceding wheat.
 It’s center of origin is thought to be Egypt and Arabia and it was cultivated in what is now Turkey and southern Europe since prehistoric times.
 “Proso”, however, is an ancient Slav name used in Russia and Poland, which helps indicate the wide range of the grain’s domestic distribution.

-In 2014, U.S. farmers produced 3.6 million bushels of proso millet.
+In 2016, U.S. farmers produced 12.6 million bushels of proso millet.
 This was a decrease from the 14.2 million bushels produced in 2016.
 The average price per unit was $3.06/bu making the total crop value 44.5 million in 2017.
-There is no USDA grain standard for test weight for proso millet, but a bushel weighs from 52 to 56 lbs.
+There is no USDA grain standard for test weight for proso millet, but a bushel weighs from 52 to 56 lbs (NASS 2017).

 Nearly all proso millet grown in major production areas is white seeded.
 Red-seeded proso has some demand but is best grown with a contract or specific market identified.
 Millet for birdseed purposes also is often grown under contract.
 Historically, prices have been higher than corn or sorghum, although prices can vary consdierably from season to season.